Aitzaz-Saleem/Economic-Forecasting-model-for-Agriculture-using-genetic-algorithm-and-random-forest-algorithm/README.md

 <img width="500" alt="Picture1" src="https://github.com/Aitzaz-Saleem/Economic-Forecasting-model-for-Agriculture-using-genetic-algorithm-and-random-forest-algorithm/assets/139818137/8d9f59c7-759a-4a9b-b657-ebf91ce6783c">

+# Evaluating Model Performance
+In this research, a set of four well-established metrics was specifically selected to assess the effectiveness of the regression models considered.
+These metrics include Mean Squared Error (MSE), R-squared (Coefficient of Determination), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
+Additionally, the Durbin-Watson score was included to comprehensively evaluate the model's performance.<br />
+- **Mean Squared Error (MSE)**: MSE measures the average squared difference between predicted values and actual values, providing a quantified assessment of prediction accuracy.<br />
+-  MSE = 1/N * Σ(i=1 to N) (y_i - ŷ)^2<br />
+- **Mean Absolute Error (MAE)**: MAE calculates the average absolute differences between predicted and actual values.
+It assigns equal importance to all errors and is less affected by outliers than MSE.<br />
+- **Root Mean Squared Error (RMSE)**: RMSE, the square root of MSE, measures the average magnitude of errors in predicted values.
+Lower values of MSE, MAE, and RMSE indicate more accurate predictions, with RMSE being particularly valuable as it shares the unit of the target variable.<br />
+- **R-squared Score**: R-squared quantifies the proportion of variance in the dependent variable predictable from the independent variables.
+A higher value (ranging from 0 to 1) indicates a better model fit.<br />
+- **Durbin-Watson Score**: This score assesses autocorrelation in regression model residuals.
+Values near 2 signify no significant autocorrelation.<br />

 # Table 4: Comparative Analysis for Evaluating Parameters ( R-2, MAE, MSE ,RMSE and Durbin Watson Score) across the population ranging from 1 to 5
 Population | R-2   | MAE    | MSE     | RMSE